Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Creating-Custom-Clouds.md

 - **GetHashCode**: The cloud system uses this function to determine when to re-render the sky reflection cubemap.
 - **GetCloudRendererType**: The cloud system uses this function to instantiate the proper renderer.

-For example, here’s an implementation of CloudSettings:
+For an example implementation of CloudSettings, see the following code sample:

 ```c#